Zoomdata/custom-regions-visualization/docs/manual_vis_creation.md

 Highlight all of the code in 'styles.css' and paste the copied code

-Select the drop-down next to "zoomable-map.js" and select "Delete" from the drop-down menu
+Select "zoomable-map.js" file.
+Highlight all of the contents in zoomable-map.js and delete.

 Open the custom_regions/components/CustomRegionsMap.js from the extracted archive using a text editor , select all text and copy

-In chart studio click the green "Add" button and name the new file "CustomRegionsMap.js", with "text/javascript" as the type

-Paste the copied Javascript code into the visualization
+Paste the copied code into the empty zoomable-map.js file in Chart Studio.

 Select the "Manage" button and "Libraries" from the menu